-If you’re interested in knowing whether a qEEG brain map might be right for you, contact our office for a free consultation with me.
+If you’re interested in knowing whether a qEEG brain map might be right for you, contact us today to book a consultation.

 “The brain has an enormous capacity to repair itself.
 We can help that happen.
 Brain mapping is one of our key tools.” – Mike Cohen